metabase/metabase/docs/users-guide/16-customizing-drill-through.md

 ## Customizing drill-through

-Out of the box, Metabase comes with some handy actions that you can access when you click on parts of a table or chart: you can filter, break out, zoom in, or x-ray on the thing you click.
+Out of the box, Metabase comes with some handy actions that you can access when you click on parts of a table or chart: you can filter, break out, zoom in, or x-ray things you click.

-But the Enterprise Edition of Metabase includes a set of features which allow you to customize what happens when you click on things.
+But the Enterprise Edition of Metabase includes a set of features which allow you to customize what happens when you click on cells in a table or parts of charts.

 For example, you might have a high-level executive dashboard with a bar chart which shows your total revenue per product category, and what you’d like to do is allow your users to click on a bar in that chart to see a *different* dashboard with more detail about that product category.
 Or maybe you have a similar scenario, but you’d like to set things up so that clicking on a bar takes your users to a totally different app or site, like an internal company wiki page.

-We’ll walk through how to do both of these things.
+We’ll walk through how to do both of these things, first for a chart, then for a table.
 Here’s the chart and table we’ll be using in our examples.

 ![Example charts](./images/customizing-drill-through/example-charts.png)

 ### Customizing drill-through for a chart
-We’ll need a chart to start, either in a dashboard or a standalone one.
-Our example chart displays the sum of revenue received from orders in each state of the US (it looks like Texas really loves Widgets and Gizmos).
+To start, we’ll need a chart that's either in a dashboard or that's standalone.
+Our example chart is in a dashboard, and it displays the sum of revenue received from orders in each state of the US (it looks like Texas really loves Widgets and Gizmos).

 Next, we’ll enter edit mode for our dashboard, then click the gear icon on our chart to open up the chart settings.
 If you’re using a standalone saved question, just click the gear next to the chart type to open up the chart settings.